jumpingrivers/user2021-github-actions/README.md

 * What GitHub Actions and continuous integration are
 * How to use “off-the-shelf" GitHub Actions via {usethis}
-* Hot to check packages, code style and generate package websites with GitHub Actions
+* How to check packages, code style and generate package websites with GitHub Actions
 * How to customise GitHub Actions

 ## Is this course for me?